 Determine the scope and structure of the mentorship program, including location and timeframe and policies that will govern student selection and supervision.

-Establish criteria for selection of students and the selection of mentors.
+Establish criteria for the selection of students and the selection of mentors.

 Ensure legal requirements are met, including safety requirements in the workplace.